Dr. David Alexander

 David Alexander is a professor in the Department of Physics and Astronomy, where his primary area of research is solar astrophysics.
 As Director, Professor Alexander is responsible for the mission and direction required to develop and achieve the goals and objectives of the institute.

 Professor Alexander is a member of the Rice Faculty Senate and author of “The Sun” part of the Greenwood Press “Guide to the Universe” Series.
 He received a Presidential Early Career Award for Scientists and Engineers in 2004 and was appointed a Kavli Frontiers Fellow by the National Academy of Sciences in 2006.
-He is currently the Chair of the Solar Physics Division of the American Astronomy Society, Chair of the Solar Heliospheric Interplanetary Environment (SHINE) program, Chair of the Mauna Loa Solar Observatory Users’ Committee, and a member of the American Geophysical Union Publications Committee.
+He is currently the Vice Chair of the Solar Physics Division of the American Astronomy Society, and Chair of the Mauna Loa Solar Observatory Users’ Committee.
+He is also former Chair of the Solar Heliospheric Interplanetary Environment (SHINE) program.
 Professor Alexander has served on many national and professional committees including the NASA Advisory Council’s Heliophysics Subcommittee, the NASA Solar Heliospheric Management and Operations Working Group (SH-MOWG), ESA/NASA Solar Orbiter Payload Committee and the Science Advisory Board of the High Altitude Observatory Coronal Solar Magnetism Observatory.

 Professor Alexander joined the faculty at Rice in 2003, coming from the Lockheed Martin Advanced Technology Center in Palo Alto, California where he was a Staff Physicist working on the development of advanced space missions for solar physics.
 He received his Bachelor of Science in Natural Philosophy and Astronomy, and his doctorate on Relativistic Cosmological Models from the University of Glasgow.